appium/appium-xcuitest-driver/docs/execute-methods.md

 Removes the given application from the device under test.

 An [offload application]((https://discussions.apple.com/thread/254887240)) also can be removed.
-Please check [Clear the application local data explicitly for real devices](troubleshooting.md#clear-the-application-local-data-explicitly-for-real-devices) to ensure how to clear the application local data.
+Please check [Clear the application local data explicitly for real devices](troubleshooting.md#clear-the-application-local-data-explicitly-for-real-devices) to ensure the application local data cleanup.

 #### Arguments